Internship FAQs for Employers

 Each department operates independently.
 There may be some variation in the process depending on the student’s major.
 Typically, a student should speak with their department first and learn the expectations and logistics of obtaining credit for an internship.
 Most departments give the students a packet for the employer to sign that outlines the expectation of the experience.

 Professors often ask the employer to evaluate the student at the end of the experience.
 It’s important to note that the institution provides the credit to the intern, not the employer.
-The employer provides the training, experience, evaluation, and compensation (when applicable).
+The employer provides the training, experience, evaluation, and compensation.
+Whether or not the university grants credit for an internship, each employer is responsible for ensuring its legal compliance with the Fair Labor Standards Act (FLSA).
+A student receiving credit for the internship experience has no correlation to whether or not an employer is legally obligated to pay an intern.

 Marketing your internship or job opportunity is an active and engaging process.
-SJSU talent is in high demand and thousands of employers compete for SJSU students.
+Branding your company on campus can take years and should be a long-term goal.
+SJSU talent is in high demand and tens of thousands of employers compete for SJSU students.
 Here are some ideas to consider to gaining greater visibility:

-- Join SJSU related Yahoo! and Google groups that consist of students
+- Join San Jose State University related Yahoo! and Google Groups that consist of students.

-- ALWAYS mention that your posting is in SpartaJobs and provide the ID # so students can easily access it
+- When marketing your job or internship, mention that your posting is in SpartaJobs and provide the ID # so students can easily access it.

 4. When is the best time to post my internship to SpartaJobs?